hawkinsw/quic-wg-wiki/Quantum-Readiness-test.md

 Endpoints that receive this parameter MUST ignore it.

 As an alternative, clients can send a large TP with an ID reserved for greasing, or split small ClientHello into multiple QUIC packets.

+All credit for the discard idea goes to [RFC 863](https://tools.ietf.org/html/rfc863)